 It Builds up Physical Strength and Self-Confidence

-Personal trainer, Peter Maciver, says a yoga wheel will make you stronger and more confident.
-When you use it to support you in complex movements, you will feel more confident.
+When you use a yoga wheel to support you in complex movements, you will feel more confident.
 Having this confidence will push you to try poses you didn’t think you could do, which results in you becoming stronger.

 It Helps You Relax

 A yoga wheel is not only helpful when practicing active movements and yoga poses.
 You can also use it for passive stretches and constructive rest.
 Instead of a bolster or a block to prop you up, you can use a wheel.
 Here’s a creative way of using a yoga wheel during Savasana: